sarathsasidharan/hack-datagovernance/README.md

 1. Data Loading  ,Metadata during load
 2. Data Preparation
 3. Data Model / Exposure ( Access Controls , tag based policies)
+   - Access Controls on this layer are more fine grained for access to departments within the org for instance
+   - This can be controlled centrally on an Landing Zone / Organization Level ( Or do we want this central, personal recom to go for Organization and push this data to the central team to function as a information rather than control to central team)